danitcodes/ping-pong-et-al-ruby/README.md

 ## By Danielle Thompson

-## 6.8.21
+## Initiated 6.8.21.
+Last updated 6.24.21.

 ### Description

-This repository is a basic practice exercise working with test-driven development and learning Ruby.
+This repository is a basic practice exercise working with test-driven development and learning basic Ruby syntax.

+One exercise includes writing a method "Ping-Pong" with tests, the details of which you can find in this README via the user stories and specs sections.
+The second exercise writes a method and tests for converting strings into a simplified form of ["leetspeak"](https://en.wikipedia.org/wiki/Leet).
+Further information on the instructions I used to inform my leetspeak method can be found in [this Leetspeak](https://github.com/danitcodes/ping-pong-et-al-ruby/blob/main/Leetspeak.md) README.

-### User Stories
+### Ping Pong User Stories

 |   	|   Exercise	|  User Story 	|
 |:-:	|:-:	|:-:	|